Skip to content

 “Social media networks” include, but are not limited to, websites, web logs (blogs), wikis, social networks, online forums, virtual worlds, and any other social media generally available to the public that does not fall within the district’s technology network (e.g., Facebook, Twitter, LinkedIn, Flickr, YouTube, Instagram, Snapchat, blog sites, Wikipedia, etc.).

 Students may not use PCDs on school property or at school-sponsored activities without prior authorization.
+Access to devices is a privilege and not a right.
+Students are required to follow the district’s Acceptable Use of Internet, Computer and Network Resources (Policy No. 942) and Acceptable Use Agreement when using devices at school.
+Students shall comply with any additional school or classroom rules regarding the use of devices.
 A student may possess a PCD in school, on school property, and at school-sponsored activities, provided that during school hours and on school vehicles the device remains off (not just placed into vibrate or silent mode) and stored out of sight.
+For high school students, PCDs may be stored in lockers, backpacks or designated classroom cubbies.
+For all other students, PCDs must be stored in designated classroom cubbies.
+The district is not responsible for theft, loss, damage, or vandalism to PCDs brought onto its property.

-Students may not use PCDs on school property or at school-sponsored activities to access and/or view Internet websites, including social media networks, that are otherwise blocked to students at school or to take part in any activity prohibited in the district’s acceptable use policy (see Policy No. 698, Acceptable Use of Internet, Computer and Network Resources for Students).
+Students may not use PCDs on school property or at school-sponsored activities to access and/or view Internet websites, including social media networks, that are otherwise blocked to students at school or to take part in any activity prohibited in the district’s acceptable use policy.

-Except as authorized by a teacher, administrator or IEP team, students are prohibited from using a PCD during the school day, including while off campus on a field trip, to capture, record and/or transmit audio or images (i.e. pictures/video) of any student, staff member or other person.
+Except as authorized by a teacher, administrator or a student’s 504 plan or Individualized Education Program (IEP), students are prohibited from using a PCD during the school day (including while off campus on a field trip) to capture, record and/or transmit audio or images (i.e. pictures/video) of any student, staff member or other person.
 Using a PCD to capture, record and/or transmit audio and/or pictures/video of an individual without proper consent is considered an invasion of privacy and is not permitted.

-Students may not use a PCD in any way that might reasonably create in the mind of another person an impression of being threatened, humiliated, harassed, embarrassed or intimidated (See Policy 506.50 – Prohibition Against Harassment, Intimidation and Bullying).
-In particular, students are prohibited from using PCDs to:
+Students may not use a PCD in any way that might reasonably create in the mind of another person an impression of being threatened, humiliated, harassed, embarrassed or intimidated In particular, students are prohibited from using PCDs to:

 1. Transmit material that is threatening, obscene, disruptive, or sexually explicit or that can be construed as harassment or disparagement of others based upon their race, color, national origin, sex, disability, age, religion, or ancestry; and